pattonsgirl/CEG2350/Labs/Lab10/README.md

 ## Extra Credit - G@M3R

 Install ninvader from the source, [ninvaders-0.1.1.tar.gz](ninvaders-0.1.1.tar.gz).
-For credit, you need to detail how you installed ninvaders succesfully by including at least the details specified below including which commands you used.
+For credit, you need to detail how you installed ninvaders successfully by including at least the details specified below including which commands you used.

 - **Useful Commands: `wget`, `tar`, `apt`, `make`**